Hoffmann-Simon, an Eco-Traditonal Winery in Mosel Valley

-Hoffmann-Simon is an eco-traditional winery, located in the finest region of Moselle with its vineyards spread all over Piesport, Klüsserath, Köwerich, and Maring, accounted for 10 hectares.
-Surrounded by unspoiled scenery, the grapes enjoy fresh soil and microclimate, providing each vineyard zone with an individual aroma.
+Hoffmann-Simon Winery is an eco-traditional winery, located in the finest region of Mosel.
+The winery’s vineyards are spread throughout Piesport, Klüsserath, Köwerich, and Maring, accounting for 10 hectares.
+Surrounded by unspoiled scenery, the grapes enjoy fresh soil and an ideal microclimate, providing each vineyard area with individual aromas and flavors.

 The tale of Hoffmann-Simon started when Carl Hoffmann gave the estate to Maria Simon in his marriage.
-As the war broke off, son Erwin Hoffmann and wife Irmine acquired the business.
-The couple developed the winery in a unique way and became the self-marketer in the 70s.
-Later in 1994, Dieter Hoffman took over the business and equipped the company with advanced machinery in the cellar.
-He as well introduced new grape varieties in the vineyards.
+As the War ended, son Erwin Hoffmann and wife Irmine acquired the business.
+The couple uniquely developed the winery and became self-marketers in the 1970s.
+This step was rare at the time in Germany.
+Later in 1994, Dieter Hoffman took over the winery and equipped the cellar with advanced machinery.
+He introduced new grape varieties into the vineyards as well.

-With immense respect for biodiversity, the vine cultivation has been turned completely into ecological ways.
-Using nature-friendly methods the estate grows a wide array of grapes.
-Along with Riesling, the flagship vine, the owner cultivates Pinot Noir, Pinot Blanc, and Sauvignon Blanc.
-A small vineyard is dedicated to Regent variety, using which the staff produces top-quality red and rose wines.
-Apart from that, they also deliver high-end white, sparkling, and dessert wines, all made within the appellation region of Piesporter Goldtröpfchen.
+With immense respect for biodiversity, vine cultivation has been entirely turned into an ecological production.
+Highly valuing biodiversity in the vineyards, the estate grows a wide array of grapes.
+Along with Riesling, the flagship varietal, the owner cultivates Pinot Noir, Pinot Blanc, and Sauvignon Blanc.
+A small vineyard is dedicated to the Regent variety, from which the winery produces top-quality red and rosé wines.
+They also deliver high-end white, sparkling, and dessert wines, all made within the appellation region of Piesporter Goldtröpfchen.

-To keep the organoleptic characteristics of the grapes intact, the cellar has been introduced with modern technologies.
+To keep the grapes’ organoleptic characteristics intact, the cellar has been introduced with modern technologies.

-A unique pressing room where berries undergo soft pressing then let them dry for a few days.
+Hoffmann-Simon Winery has a unique pressing room where berries undergo soft pressing then are left to settle for a few days.
 After that, fermentation in stainless steel tanks takes place under controlled temperature.
-For maturation and refining of grains, Hoffmann-Simon uses French and American oak barrels, filling its wines with wooden impact.
+For the wines’ maturation and refining, Hoffmann-Simon Winery uses both French and American oak barrels, introducing new aromas, flavors, and complexity to the wines.